jon-the-dev/ai-codereviewer/README.md

 # AI Code Reviewer

-AI Code Reviewer is a GitHub Action that leverages OpenAI's GPT-4 API to provide intelligent feedback and suggestions on your pull requests.
+AI Code Reviewer is a GitHub Action that leverages OpenAI's APIs to provide intelligent feedback and suggestions on your pull requests.
 This powerful tool helps improve code quality and saves developers time by automating the code review process.

 ## Features

-- Reviews pull requests using OpenAI's GPT-4 API.
+- Reviews pull requests using OpenAI's APIs.
+  - Tested with: gpt-4, gpt-4o, o1, and o1-mini
 - Provides intelligent comments and suggestions for improving your code.
 - Filters out files that match specified exclude patterns.
 - Easy to set up and integrate into your GitHub workflow.